 Reason #1 – Insurance Goes Up When They Simply Increase The Price Of Insurance

 Sometimes, insurance companies revise their rates.
 When an insurance company has a rate adjustment, it’s almost always upwards.
 In some states, those rates have to be approved by the state as “reasonable.”
-In other states, like Texas, there’s a concept called “File and Use.”
+In other states, (like Texas, for example) there’s a concept called “File and Use.”

-We can think of a very, very few instances in recent memory where that has happened.
+We can think of only a few instances in recent memory where that has happened.
 If the rates are not approved, the insurer will absolutely give you a refund.
-The majority of the time, however, the new rates are approved and you’re stuck with paying the higher rates or shopping around.
+The majority of the time, however, the new rates are approved and you’re stuck paying the higher rates or shopping around.

-This can be motivated by profit, such as in a case where stockholders or analysts are expecting a certain set of financial results from the company.
-But file and use or not, insurers also can raise rates on certain types of business because that’s not the sort of policy they aim to write.
+Rate increases can often be motivated by profit, such as in a case where stockholders or analysts are expecting a certain set of financial results from the company.
+But file and use or not, insurers also can raise rates on certain types of business depending on the sort of policy they aim to write.

-Reason #2 – Insurance Goes Up When Cash Reserves Need To Be Increased
+Reason #2 – Insurance Goes Up When Claim Reserves Need To Be Increased

-For what it’s worth, Santa Fe was not rated by any ratings agency, which meant that their financial condition was largely unknown to the public.
-Anyone without the letters CPA behind their name wouldn’t have had a hope of navigating the financial statements in order to determine what kind of shape the company was in.
-Always, always, always make sure your insurance is from a company that has volunteered to submit to ratings from an independent agency, like A.M.
+For what it’s worth, Santa Fe Insurance was not rated by any rating agency, meaning their financial condition was largely unknown to the public.
+You should always make sure your insurance is from a company that has volunteered to submit to ratings from an independent agency, such as A.M.
 Best.
-We are aware of one very cheap non-standard carrier which has actively resisted being rated, and there are others out there.
-Please be cautious – your agent should be able to tell you the rating of a company, or you can look it up online.
+There are some cheap, non-standard carriers out there who actively resist being rated, so please be cautious – your agent should be able to tell you the rating of a company, and you should be able to look it up online.

 Reason #3 – Insurance Goes Up If You Have A Change In Your Credit

-Not all carriers use them the same way, nor do all carriers even score different credit events the same way.
-The predictive models are developed either by a third party like Lexis-Nexis, or in house by the insurance carrier.
-Effective Coverage has spent years working with numerous carriers and knows which carriers weight the insurance score heavily, and which ones are more tolerant of certain credit events.
-A bankruptcy could make you ineligible with some carriers, but it could make you the ideal customer to other carriers.
+Not all carriers use insurance scores the same way, nor do all carriers even score different credit events the same way.
+The predictive models are developed either by a third party (such as Lexis-Nexis) or in-house by the insurance carrier.
+Effective Coverage has spent years working with numerous carriers, and we know which carriers weight the insurance score heavily, and which are more tolerant of certain credit events.
+A bankruptcy could make you ineligible with some carriers, but it could make you the ideal customer to others.